jamescardona11/starter_kit_flutter/reusable_ui_flutter/README.md

 This project contains different widgets and views created with Flutter, the goal is to have a quick way to start an app.

 Many of these views are taken from personal projects and/or tutorials.
-You can find more cool flutter UI stuff in this project: [flutter_ui_challenges][flutter_ui_challenges].
+You can find more cool flutter UI examples in this project: [flutter_ui_challenges][flutter_ui_challenges].

+Other projects you can try:
+- TaleDrawer: [tale_drawer]
+- Rolling Switch: [rolling]

 You can start the app, and test every widget of view:
 ![](main.png)